-In When Victims Become Killers, Mandani links the history of the Rwandan genocide to the physical and legal violence of colonialism.
+In When Victims Become Killers, Mamdani links the history of the Rwandan genocide to the physical and legal violence of colonialism.
 By casting race and ethnicity in political and legal terms, the colonizers infused a system of violence in potentia.
 That early definition cast upon Rwandans held firm in the political institutions and penetrated the culture with its ethnic categories and also its material gains or losses.
 The colonizers used race to define groups politically and economically, not the other way around.
-Mamdani argues that the impetus for this type of violence, and even genocide, emerges in history simultaneously with the organization of power.
-For Palestinians, the nineteenth century gave rise to a growing sense of Palestinian nationalism in response to Ottoman repression.
+Mamdani argues that the impetus for this type of violence, and even genocide, emerges in history simultaneously with the organization of power.22 For Palestinians, the nineteenth century gave rise to a growing sense of Palestinian nationalism in response to Ottoman repression.
 In the aftermath of World War I, the colonial imprint was laid by the British Mandate and the increasing wave of Jewish immigration fulfilling the Zionist ethos of repopulating ancient Judea.
-For three decades the Palestinians were subject to the Foreign Service Office, leaving a lasting impression on economic and structural designs that have held for some time.
-It is clear from our reading thus far, however, that Palestine is not Kenya, nor is it Rwanda.
-The British did not create an ethnic Palestinians and Jewish settlers.
-The emergent conflict of subsequent generations may illustrate that conflict has ebbed and flowed in concert with a greater structure of things, and not simply as a result of ancient hatreds, nor as the imperial legacy of colonial masters.
+23 For three decades the Palestinians were subject to the Foreign Service Office, leaving a lasting impression on economic and structural designs that have held for some time.24 It is clear from our reading thus far, however, that Palestine is not Kenya, nor is it Rwanda.
+The British did not create an ethnic Palestinian identity from scratch, but they certainly made the world a "smaller place" and more prone to interaction among Europeans, Palestinians and Jewish settlers.
+25 The emergent conflict of subsequent generations may illustrate that conflict has ebbed and flowed in concert with a greater structure of things, and not simply as a result of ancient hatreds, nor as the imperial legacy of colonial masters.
 To supplement the preceding theories and address the lingering question of Palestinian identity, the following case studies will assume the position of a constructivist viewpoint, one amicable to Palestinian history and fundamental to understanding the governing principles of identity formation.